miso-lims/walkthroughs/3-0-libraries.md

   - `PROJ_0001_Ly_R_PE_300_EX`
   - `PROJ_0002_Br_P_PE_300_EX`
   - `PROJ_0002_Ly_R_PE_300_EX`
-1. From the _Bulk actions_ drop down, select _Make dilutions from selected_ and click _Go_.
+1. From the toolbar, select _Make dilutions_.
 1. Enter the concentrations of the dilutions (use any number you wish).
+1. Ether the current date for the creation date.
 1. Click _Save_.

-Dilutions are a bit ephemeral in MISO: there is no list for all the dilutions.
-To see the dilutions for a library, view the library page.
 At present, Dilutions cannot be saved in Boxes.

 <a name="pools"  href="#" id="toplink">top</a>